alphagov/magna-charta/README.md

   outOf: 65, // number to calculate the bar % out of
   applyOnInit: true, // apply the chart immediately
   toggleText: "Toggle between chart and table", // if you want toggle links to be added
-  barPadding: 0, // allows you to set a minimum width for all bars
   autoOutdent: false, // will automatically place values too big for a bar outside it
   outdentAll: false // will place all bar values just outside the bar rather than sitting in the bar };